AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 a by-copy type, however.
 [??? pointer to course defining which types are by-reference ????????????????????????]

 The compiler can restrict instantiations but implementers are advised by the language standard to avoid them unless they are required by the target environment.
-For example, an instantiation for types for which unchecked conversion doesn't make sense might be disallowed.
-GNAT tries to be permissive.
-For example, if the types are of unequal sizes, then in the case of discrete types, a shorter source is first zero or sign extended as necessary, and a shorter target is simply truncated on the left.
-See the GNAT RM for the other details.
+For example, an instantiation for types for which unchecked conversion can't possibly make sense might be disallowed.

 Clients can apply language- and vendor-defined restrictions as well, via pragma Restrictions.
 In particular, the language defines